KarelZe/thesis/references/obsidian/📑notes/🔢LR algorithm notes.md

 Tags: #trade-classification #lee-ready

 Accuracy has been tested in [[@odders-whiteOccurrenceConsequencesInaccurate2000]], [[@finucaneDirectTestMethods2000]] and [[@leeInferringInvestorBehavior2000]] on TORQ data set which contains the true label. (see [[@bessembinderIssuesAssessingTrade2003]])

+“Additionally, trade direction may not always be unambiguously determined.
+While LR assume that trades generally occur only when a market buy or sell order arrives, trades that do not involve market orders also can occur, such as when two limit orders are crossed.
+Although the trade can be classified by the tick test or LR's algorithm, the true direction of the trade is ambiguous.
+Classifying such trades as buys or sells may lead to erroneous conclusions in empirical studies.”
+(Finucane, 2000, p.
+559)

 **Algorithm:** See [[@leeInferringTradeDirection1991]]
 **Algorithm:** Use a combination of quote and tick rule.
 Use tick rule to classify trades at midpoint and use the quote rule elsewhere.